pagkly/Zed/Investopedia3/What Is a Multi-Asset Class.md

 What Is a Multi-Asset Class?
 ## What Is a Multi-Asset Class?

-A multi-asset class, also known as a multiple-asset class or multi-asset fund, is a combination of asset classes (such as cash, [equity](https://www.investopedia.com/terms/e/equity.asp) or bonds) used as an investment.
+A multi-asset class, also known as a multiple-asset class or multi-asset fund, is a combination of asset classes (such as cash, [[equity]](https://www.investopedia.com/terms/e/equity.asp) or bonds) used as an investment.
 A multi-asset class investment contains more than one asset class, thus creating a group or portfolio of assets.
 The weights and types of classes vary according to the individual investor.

 ## How Multi-Asset Classes Work

-Multi-asset class [investments](https://www.investopedia.com/terms/i/investment.asp) increase the [diversification](https://www.investopedia.com/terms/d/diversification.asp) of an overall portfolio by distributing investments throughout several classes.
+Multi-asset class [[investments]](https://www.investopedia.com/terms/i/investment.asp) increase the [[diversification]](https://www.investopedia.com/terms/d/diversification.asp) of an overall portfolio by distributing investments throughout several classes.
 This reduces risk (volatility) compared to holding one class of assets, but might also hinder potential returns.
-For example, a multi-asset class investor might hold bonds, stocks, cash, and [real property](https://www.investopedia.com/terms/r/real-property.asp), whereas a single-class investor might only hold stocks.
-One [asset class](https://www.investopedia.com/terms/a/assetclasses.asp) might [outperform](https://www.investopedia.com/terms/o/outperform.asp) during a particular period of time, but historically, no asset class will outperform during every period.
+For example, a multi-asset class investor might hold bonds, stocks, cash, and [[real property]](https://www.investopedia.com/terms/r/real-property.asp), whereas a single-class investor might only hold stocks.
+One [[asset class]](https://www.investopedia.com/terms/a/assetclasses.asp) might [[outperform]](https://www.investopedia.com/terms/o/outperform.asp) during a particular period of time, but historically, no asset class will outperform during every period.

 ## Risk Tolerance Funds